hiltonjanfield/starsNT/README.md

 This repository is a placeholder.
 Although the project is in active development, there are no plans to upload it until a stable, usable point has been reached, OR there is significant interest from other developers in contributing.

-This decision has been made because of the numerous Stars! clone projects that have failed, stalled, or been abandoned over the last 20 years.
+This decision has been made for two reasons.
+1) The unstable, fluctuating code base which has undergone a few complete revisions since its inception, although has been fairly stable lately.
+2) Due to  the numerous Stars! clone projects that have failed, stalled, or been abandoned over the last 20 years, I do not want to publicly announce or promote the project until a *minimally-playable version* is online, akin to an alpha or early beta release.

 ---